insight-platform/Savant/samples/bypass_model/README.md

 ## How To Obtain ONNX Identity Model From PyTorch

-The model input has dynamic tensor axes `batch x 3 x height x width` where `batch`, `height` and `width` are defined at runtime.
-So you can provide a source of different shapes to the model.

-However, if you want to change the shape of the input tensor, you need to modify the `export.py` script accordingly.
-And then you can export the model using the following command:

 The model takes input in the form of dynamic tensor axes `batch x 3 x height x width`, where `batch`, `height`, and `width` are defined at runtime.